Azure/reliable-web-app-pattern-dotnet/workshop/7 - Performance Efficiency/README.md

     }
     ```

 1. Any time data is modified in the database, the cache needs to be cleared.
-Update the `CreateConcertAsync` method to include the cache removal.
-The final method should look like this:
+The `CreateConcertAsync` method includes the cache removal.
+The method should look like this:

     ```csharp
     public async Task<CreateResult> CreateConcertAsync(Concert concert)